Frequently Asked Questions

 What makes ASTRID different from other AI approaches

 Where ASTRID differs vastly from traditional Symbolic AI, is the fact that nobody before came close to solving the self learning problem in Symbolic AI.
-The basically accepted premise is that Symbolic AI cannot be made self learning.
-However, the most impressive breakthrough made by Hans Peter is that he solved this exact problem.
+The basically accepted premise is that Symbolic AI cannot be made self learning, and therefore it failed.
+By that reasoning, a Symbolic-AI system that is actually capable of self-learning, means that Symbolic-AI didn't 'fail' at all.

 It is a common belief that Symbolic AI can not be made self-learning